clojurewerkz/elastisch/README.md

 ## REST and Native Clients

-Elastisch `1.0` only offers a REST API client.
-Elastisch `1.1` will feature a native (transport) client with nearly identical API.
+Elastisch provides HTTP and native (transport) clients with nearly identical API as of `1.1.0`.